open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 #### CounterFunc operations

-`CounterFunc` is only intended for asynchronous scenario, it does not provide any operation.
+`CounterFunc` is only intended for asynchronous scenario.
+The only operation is provided by the `callback`, which is registered during the [CounterFunc creation](#counterfunc-creation).

 ## Measurement